KyrieWork/rs-block-data-scanner/README.md

 ### 3. Configuration

-Copy the configuration file and modify the relevant settings:
+The scanner expects a `config.yaml` file at the repository root.
+You can use the provided template as a starting point:

 ```bash
 cp config_example.yaml config.yaml
 ```

+Update the file before running the service (especially `rpc.url`, `storage.path`, logging settings, and cleanup policy).
 Key configuration groups:

 - `scanner.*`: Chain metadata, concurrency, clean-up behaviour and reorg thresholds
 - `rpc.url`: Primary RPC endpoint (required)